 - You don’t want to put the effort into building something that took years to build before. – Let’s say you were with your ex for 3-4 years, you sit and tell yourself that you don’t want to wait that amount of time to get back to happiness and that mutual understanding.
 One thing we have to realize is that it will take time and it won’t come easy.

 - You compare everyone to them. – I know one thing, you can’t compare the present to the past.
 The present will never match up.
 Even if that last relationship ended in turmoil, nothing will ever compare until you leave them in the past.
+If your past still matter it will affect you.

 - You haven’t ditched the memory of the past. – You have to stop thinking about it.
 You can’t continue to think about the best nap you ever had or that time you all just laughed for hours about a silly inside joke.
 The memory won’t go away but if you dwell on it then you’re destined for doom.